 In case of target manipulation of IMS supplementary service setting, the interception shall be made by XCAP servers maintaining XCAP resources related to the supplementary service settings defined in TS 22 173[78] made on the interface Ut as described in TS 24 623 [77].
-Any other points related to attemps to access to Target’s XCAP servers or, XCAP change/transaction in services setting related to the target, are for further studies.
+Any other points related to attempts to access to Target’s XCAP servers or, XCAP change/transaction in services setting related to the target, are for further studies.

 Ut based XCAP manipulation messages for the IMS services for the target is reported.
 Any copy "en clair" of the XCAP exchanges (aggregated or not), between the UE and the AS, will be transmitted to the LEMF in the HI2 interface through the DF 2, that will encapsulate the XCAP Ut transactions in ASN.1.
 Such XCAP transactions on the Ut interface have to include any exchange of data, which are contained in the XCAP payload (e.g. the get, put, and delete operations on the XCAP resources).